odinuv/web/en/apv/slides/sql-aggregation/slides.md

 - `SELECT id_person, COUNT(*) FROM contact GROUP BY id_person`
 - `COUNT` function is applied to each group of `id_person` values.
     - How many times does `id_person = X` occur in the table?
-    - Multiple rows of original table are merged into one.
+    - Multiple rows of the original table are merged into one.

 | id\_person | COUNT |
 |-----------|-------|